avinor/terraform-azurerm-virtual-network-hub/README.md

 To create a private dns zone for virtual network set the domain name for zone with variable `private_dns_zone`.
 This will create a private dns zone and link the virtual network hub to zone.
 It will also assign all principals that have peering access as contributors so spokes can be linked to same zone.
+For additional private dns zones, example for use with postgres flexible server, use `additional_private_dns_zones`.
+None of the additional zone must be linked with registration enabled.